CodeKing710/clapp/readme.md

 ## How to update

 CLApp is automatically updated, so you don't have to worry about it.
+But in case you turn off auto-updates, you can run the installer from the repo again to update.
+Flag for reinstalling up for debate currently

 ## How to contribute